Amoebic meningitis is a disease that causes inflammation and eventual destruction of the brain and brain linings. It is rare but usually fatal.

 - Don’t jump or dive into water – walk or lower yourself in.

-- Disinfect your swimming pool water.
+- Disinfect your swimming pool water with chlorine.
 Chlorine is the most effective way to continually disinfect water as it kills all stages of the amoeba.

 - Keep wading pools clean by emptying, scrubbing and allowing them to dry in the sun after each use.